So, you are using Google AdSense to monetize your website or blog, and you’re looking for ways to increase AdSense earnings?

-Google AdSense is one of the best ways to monetize your website, especially if you’re a beginner or if you don’t have the time or skills required to monetize your website with other methods like affiliate marketing for example.
+Google AdSense is one of the best ways to monetize your website, especially if you’re a beginner or if you don’t have the time or know a bunch of digital marketing skills required to properly monetize your website with other methods like affiliate marketing for example.

 While it’s relatively easy to get approved for a Google AdSense account (hint: have lots of great quality and unique content on your website before you apply), sometimes it’s hard to make a decent living out of it, especially if you don’t have enough quality traffic on your website.

 Many publishers are asking me for help in how they could increase AdSense CPC or CTR and overall AdSense revenue.
 So in this post, I’m going to do my best and explain to you 7 tips or methods that would help you in increasing your AdSense earnings.

 Now, of course… I’m not promising that you will see a huge increase in your monthly AdSense earnings because it all depends on what type of website you have and the quality of the traffic that you’re getting.